MAPC/stateofequity/_outcome/diversity.markdown

     affordable.
   policies:
   - title: Enact Regional Transportation Ballot Initiative Automatic voter registration
-    content: This legislation would enable a municipality or a group of municipalities to raise additional local money for transportation projects via ballot initiatives, giving voters a more direct role in the process and also showing a clearer correlation between funds being raised and the project(s) for which those funds are used.
+    text: This legislation would enable a municipality or a group of municipalities to raise additional local money for transportation projects via ballot initiatives, giving voters a more direct role in the process and also showing a clearer correlation between funds being raised and the project(s) for which those funds are used.
   - title: Reduce MBTA fares for low income riders and enact fare capping policies.
-    content: This legislation would enable a municipality or a group of municipalities to raise additional local money for transportation projects via ballot initiatives, giving voters a more direct role in the process and also showing a clearer correlation between funds being raised and the project(s) for which those funds are used.
+    text: This legislation would enable a municipality or a group of municipalities to raise additional local money for transportation projects via ballot initiatives, giving voters a more direct role in the process and also showing a clearer correlation between funds being raised and the project(s) for which those funds are used.
   - title: Reduce and cap fines for fare evasion and do away with penalties for unpaid fines.
-    content: This legislation would enable a municipality or a group of municipalities to raise additional local money for transportation projects via ballot initiatives, giving voters a more direct role in the process and also showing a clearer correlation between funds being raised and the project(s) for which those funds are used.
+    text: This legislation would enable a municipality or a group of municipalities to raise additional local money for transportation projects via ballot initiatives, giving voters a more direct role in the process and also showing a clearer correlation between funds being raised and the project(s) for which those funds are used.
   viz_id: income_disparity
 - title: Expand transportation options and run them more frequently for underserved populations and communities of color
-  content: Our analysis shows that the region’s commuters of color often spend longer
+  text: Our analysis shows that the region’s commuters of color often spend longer
     commuting than their White counterparts.
 Without a range of convenient transportation options, particularly public transit and safe pedestrian/bicycle infrastructure, marginalized communities may experience disproportionate impacts from vehicular emissions.
   policies:
   - title: Enact Regional Transportation Ballot Initiative Automatic voter registration
-    content: This legislation would enable a municipality or a group of municipalities to raise additional local money for transportation projects via ballot initiatives, giving voters a more direct role in the process and also showing a clearer correlation between funds being raised and the project(s) for which those funds are used.
+    text: This legislation would enable a municipality or a group of municipalities to raise additional local money for transportation projects via ballot initiatives, giving voters a more direct role in the process and also showing a clearer correlation between funds being raised and the project(s) for which those funds are used.
   best_practice:
-    content: Cities and towns across the country offer training to municipal employees to learn how to engage with undocumented residents and with government agencies like the Immigration and Customs Enforcement Agency.
+    text: Cities and towns across the country offer training to municipal employees to learn how to engage with undocumented residents and with government agencies like the Immigration and Customs Enforcement Agency.
 In Portland, Oregon the Human Resources Bureau, along with the Office of Equity and Human Rights and